deXcoder9/real-estate/README.md

 ### Estate Listings: <br />

--Estates are categorized and displayed with relevant information such as images, titles, descriptions, prices, and available facilities.
+- Estates are categorized and displayed with relevant information such as images, titles, descriptions, prices, and available facilities.

 ### Estate Details: <br />

--Users can view detailed information about a property, including amenities, location, and status, and navigate to the property's page.
+- Users can view detailed information about a property, including amenities, location, and status, and navigate to the property's page.
 Protected Routes:

 Certain pages, like the Update Profile and Estate Details, are accessible only when logged in, ensuring privacy and security.

 ### Toast Alerts: <br />

--Toast or Sweet Alert notifications provide feedback on successful login/register actions or errors in password validation.
+- Toast or Sweet Alert notifications provide feedback on successful login/register actions or errors in password validation.

 ### Extra Route: <br />

--An additional protected route offers meaningful content, enhancing the user experience beyond basic property listings.
+- An additional protected route offers meaningful content, enhancing the user experience beyond basic property listings.